NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   slogan:
     title: A European knowledge platform for
     labels:
+      - text: AI standards
+      - text: GPAI testing
       - text: AI bias testing
-      - text: AI standards
 About:
   content: >
     Who decides on the algorithms that shape our daily lives?
 We believe this